 Postmenopausal reproduction

 In May 2016, 72-year-old Daljinder Kaur became a mother to an infant son in the North Indian state of Punjab.
 The news was widely reported, and mentioned the intervention of assisted reproductive technologies (ARTs), such as in-vitro fertilization (IVF), for achieving the impossible (The Guardian 2016).
 Daljinder, and her husband Mohinder Singh Gill (79), had been childless for most part of their married life until they decided to visit the local IVF clinic.
 This incident was not a stray event; over the past decade, many couples in India have been seeking assisted conception to overcome years of childlessness (Indian Express 2010).
 The ‘miraculous’ nature of such births is one of the reasons for the increasing popularity and focus on ARTs.
 In recent years, India (especially the Northern states of Haryana and Punjab) has seen a rise in post-menopausal motherhood with women and men of ages ranging from 60-80 years birthing children.
 This alarming trend has led to childless seniors seeking parenthood by actively engaging with ARTs, and the subsequent mushrooming of IVF clinics in small towns to cater to this particular demand (Indian Express 2010).
-Nonetheless, the technologies are not without fault (Sarojini, Marwah and Shenoi 2011) and are based on notions of fertility that must match ideal-typical conditions to be able to mimic a ‘natural’ conception and birth.
+Nonetheless, the technologies are not without fault—such as inflated success rates, chemical pregnancies and serious health risks (Sarojini, Marwah and Shenoi 2011)—and are based on notions of fertility that must match ideal-typical conditions to be able to mimic a ‘natural’ conception and birth.

-In a ‘post-reproductive’ world, nature is constantly being manipulated and re-manufactured to provide solutions to ‘better living’ (Lock 2007).
-Here, age is the biggest source of manipulation, especially through hormone replacement therapies to extend women’s reproductive lives, and delay the ‘death knell’ that comes with menopause.
+The ‘post-reproductive’ world is where age and ageing do not follow a chronological mandate, here, nature is constantly being manipulated and re-manufactured to provide solutions to ‘better living’ (Lock 2007).
+Age is the biggest source of manipulation, especially through hormone replacement therapies to extend women’s reproductive lives, and delay the ‘death knell’ that comes with menopause.
 The post-menopausal, then, are really not menopausal as much as they are post-reproductive.
 Grappling with the question of defining ageing couples having children through IV means a reconceptualization of chronological ageing itself.
 The biological clock under such circumstances stands exposed, making it necessary to conceptualize menopause in relation to menstruation to be able to understand how IVF reverses the ‘lack’ in case of a ‘post-menopausal’ women to facilitate the birth of a child.
 When does reproductive life begin, and when does it end?

 For Margaret Lock (1986), the cross-cultural engagements with menopause (in her case the study of Japanese menopausal women) means that bodily ‘decline’ is not felt similarly everywhere.
 She finds that even though menopause is a biological process, it has cultural and racial meanings attached to it.
 The intervention of technology within such a narrative adds further complexity.
 That the aged seek such technology to resume a productive and reproductive life means that the idea of regeneration itself is coming under scrutiny.
 So while modernity is the signal of moral and societal degeneration as seen in the emergence of old age homes, and neglect of the elderly in India (Cohen 1999; Lamb 2009)—the post-modern is seeking to regenerate the elderly into productive lives to prevent their social dissolution.